Share feedback

 - command: "apt-get update && apt-get install -y jq"

-Startup commands cover things like launching background services, warming caches, or refreshing config on each start:
+Startup commands cover things like launching background services, warming caches, or refreshing config on each start.
+They must be idempotent — see the startup spec reference:

 commands: